sayo-hs/heftia/README.md

 $
 ```

-This library assumes the following GHC extensions and a plugin.
+If you are writing code from scratch, this library assumes the following GHC extensions and a plugin.
 Especially when using TemplateHaskell functions like `makeEffectF/H`, you will need to enable the following:
 * GHC2021
 * LambdaCase
 * DerivingStrategies